An Estimand-Focused Approach for AUC Generalization and Cross-Study Benchmarking: Introduction

 The remainder of the paper is organized as follows.
-Section \ref{sec:BasicSetup} introduces the overall setup, data structure, and key identification assumptions.
-Section \ref{sec:method} presents six estimators tailored to common data scenarios: two based on calibration weighting using only summary-level target information, one outcome-model estimator, one sampling-weighting estimator requiring patient-level data in both source and target populations, and two augmented estimators that achieve double robustness.
-Section \ref{sec:simulation} reports a comprehensive simulation study evaluating performance under varying degrees of covariate shift and across different model specifications.
-In Section \ref{sec:RealData}, we apply the proposed methods to evaluate and compare biomarker AUCs in a motivating clinical example of non-small-cell lung cancer (NSCLC).
-We conclude in Section \ref{sec:conclusion} with implications for study design and reporting, practical guidance for cross-study AUC benchmarking, and directions for future research.
-Technical proofs and additional results are provided in the Supplementary Materials.
+Section~\ref{sec:BasicSetup} introduces the setup, data structure, and identification assumptions.
+Section~\ref{sec:method} presents six estimators for different data-availability scenarios, including calibration-weighting, outcome-modeling, sampling-weighting, and augmented estimators.
+Section~\ref{sec:simulation} reports simulation results under varying covariate-shift and model-specification settings.
+Section~\ref{sec:RealData} applies the methods to compare biomarker AUCs in a motivating NSCLC study, and Section~\ref{sec:conclusion} concludes with practical guidance.